Stability Ball Hamstring Curl exercise demonstration image

 How to Perform

-1. Brace your core and maintain a straight line from your knees to your shoulders.
+1. Engage core and glutes to lift hips, forming a straight line from shoulders to heels.

 Coaching Tips